pconstr/recurrent/README.md

 Workers must not throw.

-To signal failure a worker calls back an error.
+To signal failure a worker calls back with error.
 It can specify a retry time:

 <pre>
 cb('something went wrong', new Date().getTime()+ 1000); // retry in 1s
 </pre>

-Or let `recurrent do exponential back-off`
+Or let `recurrent` do exponential back-off

 <pre>
 cb('something went wrong');